Skip to main content

 A NOTE ON ACIDITY

-When most people describe the kind of coffee they’d like to drink, they usually as for coffee that’s smooth, not bitter or acidic.
-But acid, as defined by coffee pros, is a necessary part of a coffee’s character.
-Basically, a good coffee should have good acids.
+When most people describe the kind of coffee they’d like to drink, they usually describe it as coffee that’s smooth – not bitter or acidic.
+But acidity, as defined by coffee pros, is a necessary part of a coffee’s character.
+Basically, a good coffee should have good acidity.
+Good acidity is a marker of coffee quality.
+High altitude, shade grown, fully washed coffees display a crisp, citrus-like acidity.

-If that’s confusing, think of it this way: a coffee’s acid is like a soda’s carbonation—without it, the soda would be flat and bland.
-The same with coffee—without acid, your coffee would lose its liveliness.
+If that’s confusing, think of it this way: a coffee’s acidity is like a soda’s carbonation—without it, the soda would be flat and bland.
+The same with coffee—without acidity, your coffee would lose its liveliness.
 The trick (and you knew there was going to be a trick) is to find the balance between acidity and flavor and, once more, that’s where a good roaster shines.